 As consumers, we invest in products hoping they would make our lives easier or more pleasant.
 We trust them to be safe, but a small defect can easily turn them into a hazard.
 Quite a few Henderson residents have experienced this cruel reality by themselves.
-Some of them ended up defending their rights with a Nettles & Morris product liability attorney on their side.
+Some of them ended up defending their rights with a Nettles Morris Law Firm Henderson product liability attorney on their side.

 Indeed, Nevada laws protect consumers against defective products.
 Unfortunately, many consumers have no idea what their rights are or how to defend them.
-That is where a personal injury lawyer can help.
+That is where a Henderon, NV personal injury lawyer can help.

-They can explain Nevada laws to their client and help the latter understand their situation.
-At Nettles & Morris, we do this during the free consultation we offer to our clients.
+They can explain Nevada laws to their clients and help the latter understand their situation.
+At Nettles Morris Law Firm, we do this during the free consultation we offer to our clients.
 We will review the applicable laws and basic legal principles in the following lines.
 Call us now at (702)710-9964 to speak to an experienced product liability lawyer today!

 Nevada Revised Statutes Section 695E.090 defines product liability as responsibility for damages caused by defective products.
 These damages can be:

 - Property damages: any assets lost or damaged due to the defective product